GCuser99/tbRegExp/README.md

 Parity with `VBScript.RegExp` across the common surface is verified by an included test harness (`modParity`) that compares output against the live engine.

-These are the same limitations as the engine this library replaces — and as the native VBA RegExp added in Office 2508, which is the same legacy engine — so migrating code loses nothing.
-If you need `\p{}`, full astral Unicode, or atomic groups, a native-engine wrapper (with the runtime dependency that entails) is the better fit.
+> These limitations are shared with the engine this library replaces, and with the native
+> VBA `RegExp` added in Office 2508 (which is the same legacy engine).
+If you need `\p{}`,
+> full astral/`u`-mode Unicode, atomic groups, or similar, a wrapper around a native engine
+> (e.g. .NET's) is the better fit — at the cost of a runtime dependency this library
+> deliberately avoids.

 ---